 Is it any good?

 While the movie is populated with many likable characters, it feels like a retread with many fuzzy plot points that will leave both kids and adults scratching their heads.
 The familiar theme of a good self fighting a bad self is at the heart of this chip off the Frozen iceberg.
 Yet since the "good" Orm is a cheater and a liar, small children may wonder what it is that separates him from the "evil" Orm trying to escape from inside the mirror.
 Overall The Snow Queen: Magic of the Ice Mirror is too confusing to keep most kids interested.

 Families can talk about the fact that Orm once served the evil Snow Queen and doesn't want anyone to know.
 Why do you think he's embarrassed?

 Orm lies and cheats but still can't get any money.
 Do you think he feels bad when he can't afford to buy concert tickets he promised his grandmother?
 How do you know?

 Orm has many flaws.
-How do you think the movie wants you to feel about him?
+How do you think The Snow Queen: Magic of the Ice Mirror wants you to feel about him?
 Even though he lies, does he seem to be a nicer guy than his evil mirror reflection?
 Do you think Orm wants to be a better person?
 How can you tell?